markodayan/research.2077.xyz/src/content/blog/eip-7503-zero-knowledge-wormholes.md

 EIP-7503 makes use of a similar mechanism to allow users to burn ETH and mint tokens to a different address on Ethereum with a small twist.
 Instead of asking users to send funds to a single burn address, EIP-7503 requires users to generate a unique burn address for every transaction before minting ETH to another address.

+### 2. Users create a private proof-of-burn or “burn receipt” that proves they burned some amount of ETH in a previous transaction by sending it to a burn address.
 Sending funds to a burn address (created according to the EIP-7503 specification) is the equivalent of chucking cash into a wormhole—it can never be recovered.
 But you _can_prove knowledge of something that was sent to the wormhole using a ZK-SNARK (**Z**ero- **K**nowledge **S**uccinct **A**rgument of **K**nowledge); hence the term "zero-knowledge wormholes".

 The proof-of-burn is private because a user only has to prove that it sent tokens to an unspendable address _**A**_ without revealing _**A**_ in plaintext.
 Generating a proof-of-burn requires proving that the burn address is really unspendable.
 Why?
 Asking users to burn native ETH before minting new ETH tokens to the recipient address ensures parity (in value and fungibility) of both types of assets, if users can later withdraw funds from the burn address, the 1:1 peg between native ETH and minted ETH tokens would cease to exist.

+### 3. Users mint ETH tokens by submitting a private proof-of-burn to a full node that credits a user an amount equivalent to the deposit transferred to the burn address.
 EIP-7503 introduces a new transaction type in the EVM (Ethereum Virtual Machine) that accepts a proof-of-burn and a recipient as inputs and mints new ETH tokens to the sending address if the proof is verified successfully.
 To prevent minting ETH twice for the same burn transaction, a special "nullifier" value is attached to every proof-of-burn to track the address's usage.

 If the ETH sent to an unspendable address is successfully re-minted, the nullifier prevents a dishonest user from generating a new valid proof-of-burn for funds sent previously to the address (i.e., double-minting attacks).
 Importantly, the nullifier identifies a used address without leaking information about the address in plaintext.